cockpit-project/cockpit/doc/reauthorize.md

 Note that if GSSAPI was used to authenticate then nothing happens above.
 In fact the "auth" PAM stack is not called (eg: sshd).

-When cockpit-agent starts it does:
+When cockpit-bridge starts it does:

  * Registers itself as a polkit agent for its own session.
- * Like all other polkit agents, cockpit-agent's polkit agent has a privileged helper: cockpit-polkit
+ * Like all other polkit agents, cockpit-bridge's polkit agent has a privileged helper: cockpit-polkit

-When Polkit needs to reauthorize the user, it connects to the cockpit-agent polkit agent:
+When Polkit needs to reauthorize the user, it connects to the cockpit-bridge polkit agent:

- * cockpit-agent checks that polkit is trying to reauthorize the current user and bails if not.
+ * cockpit-bridge checks that polkit is trying to reauthorize the current user and bails if not.
- * Via its privileged helper, cockpit-agent performs the following:
+ * Via its privileged helper, cockpit-bridge performs the following:
    * If ```getuid() == 0``` then bail
    * If ```geteuid() != 0``` then bail
    * If ```secret``` is present in session kernel keyring.